ht-sdks/events-sdk-csharp/README.md

 The hassle-free way to add Segment analytics to your .Net app (Unity/Xamarin/.Net).
 Analytics helps you measure your users, product, and business.
 It unlocks insights into your app's funnel, core business metrics, and whether you have product-market fit.

-Analytics-CSharp is supported across the following platforms:
+events-sdk-csharp is supported across the following platforms:
 * net/.net core/.net framework
 * mono
 * universal windows platform